uf-mil/mil/Jakes-Progress.md

 - [ ] Consistent widgets
     - Scenegraph is a preqrequisite to do this right
     - Do all widgets have pose?
-    - Do all widgets have collision (No!)
+    - Do all widgets have collision (No!)x
     - Should all add-remove behavior be abstracted into widgets
     - For you snoopers looking at my page: A widget is a simulation object that has some internal logic that isn't contained strictly within `step physics forward` and `draw me`
 - [ ] Figure out the problem with time-acceleration
     - For high simulated time acceleration, controllers have radically different behavior.
 Why?
+        - This may have been an aliasing effect from sampling rate
+- [x] The sim gets slower over time (Is it accumulating garbage?)
+    - Not getting slower, just responding more intermittently to keyboard input
+- [ ] Verification
+    - [ ] IMU
+    - [ ] DVL
+    - [ ] Magnetomter
+- [x] Submit final PR for monte-carlo branch

 # Solvers
 - [ ] Get Ceres or IPOPT working (Ceres seems more likely)
-    - **Do not** roll our own GN-minimizer
+- [ ] Inverse-compositional GN solver
 - [ ] Add single-state horizon quick-solver using CVXGEN
+- [ ] Multi-scale quick-DirCol
+    - [ ] cvx and subdivide, abuse Jacobian
+    - [ ] For subdivides, constrain end collocation point to next subdivision start collocation
+        - [ ] Otherwise do unconstrained optimization
-- [ ]
+- [ ] Finish quick-Ricatti stuff

 # Overall
 - [ ] Reclaim Honor

 # Christmas Break:
-- [ ] Ask Jason to seal the sub before break so we can do a few pool days
+- [x] Ask Jason to seal the sub before break so we can do a few pool days
-- [ ] MAKE SURE Ralph Tess and self have building access during break (Or we will not be able to do anything)
+- [x] MAKE SURE Ralph Tess and self have building access during break (Or we will not be able to do anything)
+- [ ] Get DVL working
+- [ ] Run real thrusters
+- [ ] Do LIDAR SLAM w/ Zach's data
+- [ ] Finish SVO
+- [x] Fix simulator bugs
+- [ ] Finish Jayne PTLS

 ## Boredom Goals (If critical things get boring, work on these):
 - Localization visualization tool using Vispy (What about for C++?)